laberning/openrowingmonitor/docs/attribution.md

 * The frontend uses some icons from [Font Awesome](https://fontawesome.com/), licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 * Thank you to [Jaap van Ekris](https://github.com/JaapvanEkris) for his contributions to this project.

+* Thanks to [Abasz](https://github.com/Abasz) for his great contributions to the GPIO and BLE implementation